sablier-labs/docs/docs/contracts/v2/guides/09-etherscan.md

 :::note

-The total amount will also include any [broker or protocol fees](/concepts/protocol/fees).
-When fees are kept at zero (most likely), the final streamed amount will be equal to this total amount.
+The total amount will also include any [broker fee](/concepts/protocol/fees).
+While fees are kept at zero (most likely), the final streamed amount will be equal to this total amount.

 :::